snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-javascript-tracker-2.0.0-released.md

 It constructs a new tracker based on three arguments: the name of the new tracker, the endpoint to which events should be logged, and an "argmap" of optional settings.
 An example:

 {% highlight javascript %}
-snowplow_name_here('newTracker', 'primary', 'd3rkrsqld9gmqf.cloudfront.net', {
+window.snowplow_name_here('newTracker', 'primary', 'd3rkrsqld9gmqf.cloudfront.net', {
 	cookieName: '_example_cookie_name_'
 	encodeBase64: false,
 	appId: 'CFe23a'
 	platform: 'mob'
 });

-snowplow_name_here('newTracker', 'secondary', 'dzrdr5gkt9b5hp.cloudfront.net', {
+window.snowplow_name_here('newTracker', 'secondary', 'dzrdr5gkt9b5hp.cloudfront.net', {
 	cookieName: '_example_cookie_name_'
 	encodeBase64: true,
 	appId: 'CFe23a'